 - 1/4 cup coarsely chopped roasted almonds Add to list

 - 2 to 3 ounces Rogue Creamery Smokey Blue Cheese Add to list

-Cut the apricots in half lengthwise, remove the pits and place apricots in a bowl.
-Combine the olive oil, honey, lime juice, thyme leaves and cayenne and gently toss with the apricots.
+Cut apricots in half lengthwise and remove pits.
+Place apricots in a bowl.
+Combine olive oil, honey, lime juice, thyme leaves and cayenne and gently toss with the apricots.

-Preheat an outdoor grill to high heat and grill the apricots about 2 minutes to a side or until golden and sizzling.
+Preheat an outdoor grill to high heat and grill apricots about 2 minutes to a side or until golden and sizzling.
 Make a little crostini by brushing the bread slices with olive oil and cooking them on the grill until lightly toasted.
-(I like to cook my bread on only one side so it stays softer, but if you like it a little crispier, turn it over and toast it on the other side as well.)

-Arrange 2 apricot halves on each of the crostini; scatter with the Rogue Creamery Smokey Blue Cheese (cold-smoked over hazelnut shells!) and chopped almonds; and garnish with a sprig of fresh thyme.
-Fabulous!
+Arrange 2 apricot halves on each crostini; scatter with Rogue Creamery Smokey Blue Cheese and chopped almonds and garnish with a sprig of fresh thyme.

 Recipe by, PCC Chef

 Lynne Vea is a graduate of the Executive Chef Program at Le Cordon Bleu, Paris and has been cooking with PCC Natural Markets since 2001.
 Featured on King-5’s "Gardening with Ciscoe," she demonstrates easy and delicious recipes using seasonal ingredients.

 Lynne is an admired PCC Cooks instructor, teaching a variety of popular PCC Cooks classes throughout the year.

 She loves to collect old cookbooks, hunt for wild berries, and cook seven-course dinners where the guests are encouraged to dance and cavort between courses.